MIbnEKhalid/SMP-Unity/README.md

    - Fire up Unity Hub.
    - Hit "Add" and select the folder where you cloned the project.
    - Find your project in Unity Hub and open it.

+3. **Install Unity Asset**
+   - Download This Unity Asset **[Simple Spinner(free)](https://assetstore.unity.com/packages/2d/gui/icons/simple-spinner-progress-indicators-for-ui-237500)**.
+   - Install Files In `SMP-Unity/Assets/Assets` Folder.
+   - This asset file cannot be uploaded here because the Unity Asset License (specifically for Extension Assets) does not allow for redistribution or sharing of the asset files.
+Users must obtain the asset directly from the official Unity Asset Store
+### **Project Installation Complete**

 ## Credits

 This Project Utilizes The Following Assets: